 Is it possible to get more time to handle a CP2000 notice?

-You will usually have 30 days to respond to a CP2000 notice.
+You will usually have 30 days from the date of the notice to contact the IRS.
 If you need more time to find the documents you need, you can call the IRS to ask for more time.
 They will usually grant one 30-day extension if your original deadline hasn’t passed.

 Should you handle a CP2000 notice on your own?